-Immunology Graduate Group
+Chair, Immunology Graduate Group

-RE: Immunology Graduate Group Degree Requirements
+RE: Immunology Degree Requirements

-Enclosed is a copy of the Immunology graduate degree requirements as approved by Graduate Council on May 14, 2019.
-These degree requirements are now the official requirements for the Immunology Graduate Group and will be posted on the Office of Graduate Studies program webpage:
+Enclosed is a copy of the Immunology degree requirements as approved by Graduate Council on June 16, 2023.
+These degree requirements are now the revised, official document for the Immunology and will be posted to the Office of Graduate Studies program webpage: https://grad.ucdavis.edu/programs/gimm.

-https://grad.ucdavis.edu/programs/gimm